-*Please note that your references will not be contacted to submit their letters until your application fee is processed by the graduate school, so please plan accordingly to meet the application deadline.
+*Please note that your references are required to submit letters of recommendation by the December 1 deadline, so please email the link to your letter writers so they can meet the application deadline.

 Also, please contact the faculty member(s) you wish to work with to ensure that they are recruiting students next fall semester.